dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-11-29-mttr-for-code-change.md

 title: How to minimize MTTR for change in the code?
 ---

-TDD + refactoring in very small steps (ideally a line of code at a time) bring MTTR from making a wrong change in the code to seconds, not hours, days or weeks.
+TDD + refactoring in very small steps (ideally a line of code before running tests) bring MTTR from making a wrong change in the code to seconds.
+Not hours, days or weeks.